Azure Artificial Intelligence Services

 I think the easiest approach is to think of them in terms of decreasing levels of specialization.
 So, Azure Service Bus is the most general purpose of the three.
 It is a cloud messaging service that can be used not only for events but any sort of asynchronous FIFO messaging system.
 If you are not even thinking in terms of events Service Bus may be the place to start.
 It also is great when you need ACID guarantees, meaning you need real transactions that are durable and won’t get dropped.
 This is especially important when dealing with temporal transactions with things like finance or manufacturing.

 From there we go to Azure Event Hubs, a more specialized service than Service Bus.
 This is really your event “on ramp” for your entire infrastructure.
 It is definitely Azure’s most cost-effective and performant event handling system at scale.
 IoT Hub, by contrast, is more expensive and specialized even more.
 IoT Hub is designed specifically for IoT workflows.
-It is allows for greater control of bidirectional events between devices and your backend system.
+It allows for greater control of bidirectional events between devices and your backend system.

 So in short, if you need something specialized for IoT and don’t have to be super tight on budget, IoT Hub is the way to go.
 If you need a more generalized event handling system that is extremely robust and competitively priced, go with Event Hubs.
 If what you really need is messaging with transactions and durability, go with Service Bus.